Neha Pendse: 2016–present: Claim to fame and Bigg Boss 12

 In 2018, Pendse was involved in various reality television programs.
 She participated as a contestant on shows like Comedy Dangal and Entertainment Ki Raat.
 Additionally, she served as the presenter alongside Kapil Sharma on the reality comedy game show Family Time With Kapil Sharma.
 Pendse also entered the popular reality TV show Bigg Boss 12 as a contestant, but was eliminated on the 28th day, on 14 October.
 Furthermore, she took part in the fourth season of the celebrity Indian sports reality show, Box Cricket League, an indoor cricket game format.

 In 2021, Pendse took over the role of Anita Vibhuti Narayan Mishra in the popular daily sitcom Bhabiji Ghar Par Hain!, replacing Saumya Tandon.
 However, she left the show in January 2022.
 Her next project was the Marathi drama film June, set in Aurangabad, tackling various social issues such as bullying, sexism, suicide, and the generation gap.
 In the film, she portrays a troubled married woman.
 Pendse not only acted in the film but also co-produced it without charging any fee.
 Critics applauded Pendse's performance, with Mihir Bhanage from The Times of India describing it as a "revelation" and noted, "she channels Neha's inner turmoil effortlessly and is comfortable in the skin of the character."
 Another critic from Film Information commended, "Pendse Bayas delivers an honest performance, straight from the heart.
 She lives the character of Neha and expresses the anguish of a separated woman to the hilt.
 Not once does she go overboard in her performance."
 The film screened at several festivals, including the Pune International Film Festival, International Film Festival of Kerala, New York Indian Film Festival and 51st International Film Festival of India.
 Her performance in June earned her Filmfare Award Marathi for Best Actress and a nomination at Fakt Marathi Cine Sanman.

 From mid-2023 to 2024, she returned to her popular role as Sanjana Hiteshi in the second season of May I Come In Madam?
 2, which aired on Star Bharat.

+In 2026, Pendse appeared in and co-produced along with husband Shardul Singh Bayas the Marathi film Tighee, portraying a troubled woman grappling with workplace harassment and tensions within her family.
+Sameer Ahire of Movie Talkies described it as the “best performance of her career,” writing, "She proves what a superb performer she truly is, and every single emotional scene loudly showcases her talent and sincerity."
+Prior to its theatrical release, the film premiered at the Pune International Film Festival in January 2026, where it received positive reviews.